The Philippine Star: Acquisition by MediaQuest Holdings

-As early 2009, businessman and PLDT chairman Manuel V. Pangilinan had expressed his interest in acquiring a stake in The Philippine Star in a bid to dominate the multimedia industry.
-The following year, Pangilinan's MediaQuest Holdings, Inc., the media conglomerate of PLDT, acquired a 20-percent stake in the newspaper, as well as an 18-percent stake in its rival Philippine Daily Inquirer.
-In 2014, MediaQuest finally took control of The Philippine Star after it acquired a majority stake of 51 percent in the newspaper.
-The Belmonte family retained a 21-percent stake, as well as management and editorial control.
-MediaQuest chairman Pangilinan has since appointed lawyer Ray Espinosa as chairman of the newspaper's board of directors.
+As early as 2009, businessman and PLDT chairman Manuel V. Pangilinan had expressed his interest in acquiring a stake in The Philippine Star in a bid to dominate the multimedia industry.
+The following year, MediaQuest Holdings, Inc., the media conglomerate of the PLDT Beneficial Trust Fund, acquired a 20-percent stake in the newspaper, as well as an 18-percent stake in its rival Philippine Daily Inquirer.
+In 2014, MediaQuest finally took control of The Philippine Star after it acquired a majority stake of 51 percent The Belmonte family retained a 21-percent stake, as well as management and editorial control.
+Pangilinan who also serves as MediaQuest's chairman has since appointed lawyer Ray Espinosa as chairman of the newspaper's board of directors.

-The Philippine Star acquired the 76.67-percent stake of Hastings Holdings, Inc. in its sister broadsheet BusinessWorld in 2015.
+The Philippine Star acquired the 76.67% stake of Hastings Holdings, Inc. in its sister broadsheet BusinessWorld in 2015.
 The transaction was done to enhance to its market leadership and to strengthen BusinessWorlds position in the newspaper business.